edwardLum/mapping-data-visualization-python/docs/walking-the-path.md

 * [Figure](https://matplotlib.org/stable/api/figure_api.html): This is the main container of the plot.
 A figure can contain multiple plots inside it
 * [Axes](https://matplotlib.org/stable/api/axes_api.html): The Axes class represents one (sub-)plot in a figure.
 It contains the plotted data, axis ticks, labels, title, legend, etc. Its methods are the main interface for manipulating the plot.

+Useful methods:

+* [pyplot.setp](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.setp.html): To manipulate individual properties of an ax when dealing with subplots.

 ### Numpy

 NumPy is the fundamental package for scientific computing in Python.